jamesmontemagno/xamarin.forms-workshop/Part 1 - Displaying Data/README.md

 * MonkeyFinder  - Shared .NET Standard project that will have all shared code (model, views, view models, and services)
 * MonkeyFinder.Android - Xamarin.Android application
-* MonkeyFinder.iOS - Xamarin.iOS application (requires Visual Studio for Mac or a macOS build host)
+* MonkeyFinder.iOS - Xamarin.iOS application (requires Visual Studio for Mac or a macOS build host or an iPhone with Developer Account)
+* MonkeyFinder.UWP - UWP application (requires Visual Studio on Windows)

 ![Solution](../Art/Solution.PNG)